kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 - Note that there are some small difference between the [2013 reports](http://www.collegeportraits.org/AL/AU/tracker) and the [2012 ones](http://www.collegeportraits.org/AL/JSU/tracker).

 - Take 20 minutes to explore the data, generating a list of questions, facts, and weirdness you uncover [here](https://docs.google.com/document/d/1QVt45d0JfwLfa0RQtjULr68jZeWFKqEN6Ij4RU5sGVY/edit#).
-Your goal is to write questions and that are both answerable and could turn into interesting ledes.
+Your goal is questions that are both answerable and could turn into interesting ledes.

 - Let's come up with a gameplan for collecting the data for the biggest schools.
 What do we need?